-On January 6, 2014, we entered into another loan facility for an aggregate principal amount of RMB400.0 million (US\$66.1 million) also for a term of 15 years with China Development Bank for the development of three PV projects in Xinjiang Uyghur Autonomous Region and Qinghai province of the PRC with a total capacity of 50 MW, which we had fully drawn down as of the date of this annual report.
+On January 6, 2014, we entered into another loan facility for an aggregate principal amount of RMB400.0 million also for a term of 15 years with China Development Bank for the development of three PV projects in Xinjiang Uyghur Autonomous Region and Qinghai province of the PRC with a total capacity of 50 MW, which we had fully drawn down as of the date of this annual report.
 On January 22, 2014, we issued convertible senior notes in the principal amount of US\$150.0 million due 2019, bearing an annual interest rate of 4.0% and with an option for holders to require us to repurchase their notes in February 2017 for the principal of the notes plus accrued and unpaid interest, to qualified institutional buyers under Rule 144A and in reliance of Regulation S of the Securities Act.
-In light of the amount of bank borrowings and bonds due in the near term future, sufficient funds may not be available to meet our payment obligations.
+In July 2014, we entered into a five-year RMB1.0 billion strategic financing agreement with China Minsheng Banking Corp., Ltd. In November 2014, we signed a US\$20.0 million two-year credit agreement with Wells Fargo Bank, National Association, or Wells Fargo.
+The credit limit was raised to US\$40.0 million in June 2015 through amendments to the credit agreement.
+Borrowings under the new credit agreement will be used to support JinkoSolar US's working capital and business operations.